OpenMS/pyopenms-docs/docs/source/file_handling.rst

     MzMLFile().load("test.mzML", exp)

-which will load the content of the "test.mzML" file into the ``exp`` variable of type ``MSExperiment``.
+which will load the content of the "test.mzML" file into the ``exp`` variable of type :py:class:`~.MSExperiment`.
 We can access the raw data and spectra through:

 .. code-block:: python